analogdevicesinc/HighSpeedConverterToolbox/CI/gen_doc/docs/_pages/streaming.md

 ```
 With the code above, the hardware is not contacted until the operator or step method is called on line 3.
 Therefore, any properties that are set or defined before line 3 are not applied or updated on the hardware until after line 3.
 However, after line 3 has completed the object will become locked and certain configuration changes cannot be applied after this point.
 These will primarily sample rates and buffer sizes.

-The state of the object follows the flow of the diagram below triggered by line line 3 above.
+The state of the object follows the flow of the diagram below triggered by line 3 above.

 ``` mermaid
 graph LR